 Building Local Citations: A Complete Guide for Small Businesses

-Citations are mentions of your business across the web - in directories, review sites, social platforms, and local business listings.
+Local citations (also called business listings or local listings) are mentions of your business across the web - in directories, review sites, social platforms, and data aggregators.
 They help search engines verify that your business is real, legitimate, and worth showing to searchers.

-This guide explains what citations are, why they matter, and how to build them effectively.
+This guide explains how citations help your business get found online - and how to build them effectively.

-A citation is any online mention of your business's Name, Address, and Phone number (NAP).
+A local citation (or business listing) is any online mention of your business's Name, Address, and Phone number (NAP).
 Citations can be:

 Structured Citations